nyl-auster/rust-memo/README.md

 ### the "Copy" trait

 Errors of onwerships might mention "Copy" trait.
-Rust has a special annotation called the **Copy trait** that we can place on types like integers that are stored entirely and only on the stack.
-If a type has the Copy trait, an older variable is still usable after assignment.
+Rust has a special annotation called the **Copy trait** that we can place on **types** like integers that are stored  only on the stack.
+An older variable is still usable after assignment. **You don't have to think about ownership if the type has the Copy trait.**

+So what types are Copy?
+- All the integer types, such as u32.
+- The Boolean type, bool, with values true and false.
+- All the floating point types, such as f64.
+- The character type, char.
+- Tuples, but only if they contain types that are also Copy.
+For example, (i32, i32) is Copy, but (i32, String) is not.